concourse/semver-resource/README.md

 * `driver`: *Optional.
 Default `s3`.* The driver to use for tracking the version.
 Determines where the version is stored.

-There are two supported drivers, with their own sets of properties for configuring them.
+There are three supported drivers, with their own sets of properties for configuring them.